-Roadmap Pillar Activities KPIs Energy & environmental sustainability Energy efficiency programme for the estate sector # of producers participating in energy efficiency programme Climate change impact mapping # of stakeholders who use the mapping to inform their business plans Programme on woodlot production by farmers # of nurseries established Training sessions to farmers and local village structures on tree nursery management delivered, including sensitisation. # of people participating in forest management training Enabling access to fuel efficient cookstoves to tea communities in Mulanje and Thyolo. # of stoves purchased by the tea community Capacity building to tea farmers on beekeeping # of farmers supported to develop beekeeping businesses Facilitate the sale of carbon credits from the stoves program. # of carbon credits sold through the stove programme Facilitating roll-out of solar products # of solar products purchased by smallholders
+Roadmap Pillar Activities KPIs Energy efficiency programme for the estate sector # of producers participating in energy efficiency programme Climate change impact mapping # of stakeholders who use the mapping to inform their business plans Programme on woodlot production by farmers # of nurseries established Energy & environmental sustainability Training sessions to farmers and local village structures on tree nursery management delivered, including sensitisation. # of people participating in forest management training Enabling access to fuel efficient cookstoves to tea communities in Mulanje and Thyolo. # of stoves purchased by the tea community Capacity building to tea farmers on beekeeping # of farmers supported to develop beekeeping businesses Facilitate the sale of carbon credits from the stoves program. # of carbon credits sold through the stove programme Facilitating roll-out of solar products # of solar products purchased by smallholders

 Status September 2018 2016-2020 Results All producers engaged in the development of the energy efficiency report.
-The recommendations were discussed, and it is now down to each individual producer to implement them Not yet finalised.
+The recommendations were discussed, and it is now down to each individual producer to implement them Tea producers have implemented measures as suggested in the efficiency report Not yet finalised.
 12 new nurseries.
 Total of 22 nurseries will grow approx. 110,000 tree seedlings in 2018-2019.
-30,675 trees have been planted so far from the 47,000 seedlings raised in the 10 2017 nurseries. smallholder communitie 549 farmers and community members trained in forest management s by 2018 1,704 stoves in 2018.
-3,618 since start of smallholders who use fu cook stoves 100 farmers in 10 groups are being Beekeeping groups are p supported on beekeeping. and selling bee products 20,000 tonnes of CO2 purchased from the cookstove project and commitment to Income earned for social purchase 100,000 tonnes of CO2 over the through the sales of carb next 5 years.
-1,170 solar products.
-Increased number of sma using solar products allholders
+30,675 trees have been planted so far from the 47,000 seedlings raised in the 10 2017 nurseries.
+Increased tree planting in smallholder communities by 2018 549 farmers and community members trained in forest management Sinattriotuer Communities by 2010 1,704 stoves in 2018.
+3,618 since start of programme.
+Increased number of tea smallholders who use fuel efficient cook stoves 100 farmers in 10 groups are being supported on beekeeping.
+Beekeeping groups are producing and selling bee products 20,000 tonnes of CO2 purchased from the cookstove project and commitment to purchase 100,000 tonnes of CO2 over the next 5 years.
+Income earned for social fund through the sales of carbon credits 1,170 solar products.
+Increased number of smallholders using solar products

 Chapter 3.

+Pillar 1:

+A Profitable

-Pillar 1: A Profitable Estate Sector
+Estate Sector